-I am aware that some music producers still want their music masters to be loud, this is still a reasonable request especially in the harder dance music genres such as D&B, Psy breaks, Dubstep, EDM, Dubstep derivatives, Trap and Psy trance.
-(House, techno, trance, ambient, electronic synth music, synthwave does not typically adhere to the super loud aesthetic, possibly with the exception of some hard techno.)
+Making a louder mix is a hot topic.
+I am aware that some music producers still want their music masters to be loud.
+This is still a reasonable request especially in the harder dance music genres.
+Such as D&B, Psy breaks, Dubstep, EDM, Dubstep derivatives, Trap and Psy trance.
+House, techno, trance, ambient, electronic synth music, synthwave do not typically adhere to the super loud aesthetic.
+Possibly with the exception of some hard techno.

 It is loud at -4.0 RMS – Right click the image and select “View image” for a more detailed look.